vast-coding/toy-robot/README.md

 ## Commands

-A list of commands are in the src/input.txt file.
+A list of commands are in the `src/input.txt` file.

-Starting the simulation by running `npm run dev` will execute each command in this list, line by line.
+Starting the simulation by running `npm run dev` will execute each command in this test file, line by line.

 - `PLACE` - initial command to place Robot on board.
-All other commands are ignored until initial `PLACE` command.
+All other commands are ignored until initial valid `PLACE` command.

 - `MOVE` - move one unit forward in current direction.
 Falling off edge is prevented.